dsambrano/portfolio/README.md

 ### Pupil Dilation Predicting Consumer Decisions

+⭐Executive Summary📈: Collecting eyetracking data and other physiological measures from consumers near the time of viewing ads can yield strong forecasts for future consumer choices.

-Below is another plot where we highlight the relationship between the bodily characteristics and consumer choices.
+Below is another plot where we highlighted the relationship between the bodily characteristics and consumer choices.
-Specifically, we evaluated pupil size (as well as skin sweat, blood pressure, hormone levels and heart rate; not shown)
+Specifically, we evaluated eyetracking measures (as well as skin sweat, blood pressure, hormone levels and heart rate; not shown)

 <p align="center">
   <img src="assets/pupil.png" alt="drawing" style="max-width: 80%;"/>